Badr Bilal: International career

 Due to his performances at Al Sadd, he was selected to play for the Qatar U–20 team which came runners-up in the 1981 FIFA Youth World Cup.
 During the tournament, he scored 3 goals in 6 matches. against Poland U-20 and USA U-20 in the group stage and also against England U-20 in the semi-finals.

 Bilal would go on to represent Qatar national team in the 1980s, where he participated in the 1984 and 1986 editions of the Arabian Gulf Cup.

 Personal life

-He has 9 children, Laila is the oldest and the youngest is Jassim, Alongside Bilal, Mohammed, Khalifa, Aisha, Munira, Dana and Shahad.
+He has 9 children, Laila being the oldest and the youngest being Jassim, as well as Bilal, Mohammed, Khalifa, Aisha, Munira, Dana and Shahad.

 Legacy

-Bilal was an instrumental player for Al Sadd throughout the 1980s and 1990s, alongside fellow teammate Khalid Salman, they both helped the club win several domestic, international, tournaments.
+Bilal was an instrumental player for Al Sadd throughout the 1980s and 1990s, alongside teammate Khalid Salman, they both helped the club win several domestic, international, tournaments.
 To honour his legacy, Aspire Zone Pitch 3 was named after him, for the FIFA U-17 World Cup held in Qatar.